moise-mulungu/bookstore-app/README.md

 ![](file:///home/moise/Leaderboard-project/dist/index.html)

 # Bookstore initialization
-On this step of the project, I added the react-router with two routs and links.
+On this step of the project, I added actions and reducer with ducks pattern.

 > Open with with the server